pkp/pkp-docs/admin-guide/3.4/en/data-import-and-export.md

 ## Native XML

 > The Native XML format changes with each major version.
-You can not import an XML file generated with 3.4 into a 3.5 install.
+You can not import an XML file generated with 3.2 into a 3.3 install.
 {:.notice}

-The Native XML format is our XML schema to import and export submissions in OJS, OMP, and OPS.
-This format is preferred for importing back issues, books, or preprints, or moving submissions from one journal, press, or preprint server to another.
+The Native XML format is our XML schema to import and export submissions in OJS, OMP and OPS.
+This format is preferred for importing back issues, books or preprints, or moving submissions from one journal, press or preprint server to another.
 This format includes the submissions, their metadata, and all submission files.
 In OJS, it also includes issue metadata.
-When submissions are imported using this format, all imported issues, authors, users, and files will be created.
+When submissions are imported using this format, all imported issues, authors, users and files will be created.

 Follow these steps to import or export submissions using Native XML.